 Areas identified as regional or low-population growth metropolitan are specified in a legislative instrument for Schedule 6D items 6D101(b) and 6D101(c).

 As legislative instruments are subject to amendment it is crucial to identify the relevant instrument applicable to an individual visa holder.
 The relevant instrument is the instrument in effect when the first provisional points-tested visa subject to this condition was granted.

-For those who had their visa granted after the 15th November 2019 you are lucky as you have the new list.
-This new list covers the sought after areas of Perth, Wollongong, Newcastle and the Gold Coast.
+For those who had their visa granted after the 15th of November 2019 you are lucky as you have the new list.
+This new list covers the sought-after areas of Perth, Wollongong, Newcastle and the Gold Coast.

-For this condition, whilst you remain in Australia, you (and all family members on your visa) must live, study and work only only in a designated area in Australia.
-The list of post codes you live in has not changed with the 16th November 2019 changes that affected Condition 8539.
-This means Wollongong and Newcastle are not open to you but on the bright side you can access Melbourne where the Condition 8539 does not allow.
+For this condition, whilst you remain in Australia, you (and all family members on your visa) must live, study and work only in a designated area in Australia.
+The list of postcodes you live in has not changed with the 16th November 2019 changes that affected Condition 8539.
+This means Wollongong and Newcastle are not open to you but on the bright side, you can access Melbourne where Condition 8539 does not allow.

-If the visa holder has held more that one visa that is subject to condition 8549, the visa holder is subject to this condition from when the first of those visas were granted.
+If the visa holder has held more than one visa that is subject to condition 8549, the visa holder is subject to this condition from when the first of those visas was granted.

 Do I have to stay in the State/Territory area that sponsored me?
 Do I have stay in the same area where my relative lives that sponsored me?

 These are the most common questions we are asked and there is a great deal of confusion out there, mainly due to the incorrect information the DOHA tells people over the telephone enquiry line.